-Tuition is $795/year.
-Payment plans and need-based scholarships are available.
+Tuition is $850/year.
+Payment plans and need-based scholarships (PDF) are available.

 Is there an additional cost for materials?

 Students will be charged a one-time fee of $27 upon registration for access to online materials.
-In addition, instructors may require students to purchase one or two books per semester.
+In addition, instructors may require students to purchase a few books per semester.
 The number of required books varies depending on the class and instructor.

 Can I start the course midterm?

-Each Context class builds on the material covered in previous classes.
-Participants may enroll only at the beginning of the course.
+Because each Context semester builds on the material covered in previous semesters, you may enroll only at the beginning of the two-year program.

 Do I need access to a computer to take this course?

-Instructors will make reading materials available online.
-Students will need Internet access to download readings from the course website, and will be responsible for printing copies for in-class use.
+Access to email is essential.
+You will need Internet access to download readings and other materials from the course website and to listen to digital recordings of sessions online.
+You will also be responsible for printing copies for in-class use.

 Who are the instructors?